-The Georgia Supreme Court recently decided a case that better defines when a teach or other public official can be held liable in a personal injury or accidental death case.
+The Georgia Supreme Court recently decided on a case that better defines when a teacher or another public official can be held liable in a personal injury or accidental death case.

 The case will be important for future and current personal injury cases involving public officials and employees, like teachers.

 It will be important for any Atlanta wrongful death lawyer to be aware of and understand this case.